Today in North African history: the burning of the USS Philadelphia (1804)

-One of the most interesting things about Decatur’s career is that the operation that really elevated his reputation involved setting a ship on fire—an American ship.
+One of the most interesting things about Decatur’s career is that the operation that really made his reputation involved setting an American ship on fire.
 The USS Philadelphia was a frigate that first set sail in 1799 under the command of Stephen Decatur Senior (whose part in this story is now done), and saw service during the Quasi-War with France before heading to the Mediterranean in response to threats by the Pasha of Tripolitania (the northwestern part of modern Libya), Yusuf Karamanli, against American shipping.
 Those threats led in part to the First Barbary War (1801-1805), between Tripolitania and the United States, and it's during that war that our story today takes place.
 On October 31, 1803, the Philadelphia, by this point commanded by William Bainbridge, ran aground in Tripoli’s harbor.
 Despite Bainbridge’s best efforts to refloat his vessel—and then, when that failed, to scuttle it—he and his crew were taken prisoner and the Philadelphia was salvaged by the Tripolitanians.

 This is where Decatur comes in.
-He’d been successful as a mid-level officer during the Quasi-War against France and in the early years of the First Barbary War, and had risen to command of his own ship, the smallish schooner Enterprise.
+He’d been successful as an officer during the Quasi-War against France and in the early years of the First Barbary War, and had risen to command of his own ship, the smallish schooner Enterprise.
 In late December, Enterprise was involved in an engagement that resulted in the capture of a Tripolitanian ketch (a small vessel with only a couple of guns), which Decatur and his crew renamed the USS Intrepid.
 Decatur volunteered to sail Intrepid—which could be easily made to look like a Maltese commercial vessel of a type common in North African ports—into Tripoli harbor, board Philadelphia, and assess whether or not she could be sailed out.
 If the answer was “no,” then Decatur and his men were ordered to destroy her.

 The US Naval Institute has a more detailed account of the operation if you’re interested.

 The First Barbary War ended in an inconclusive American victory, after a small detachment of Marines led a larger group of mercenaries to capture the Tripolitan city of Derna (the “to the shores of Tripoli” line in the US Marines hymn refers to this engagement) in May 1805 and Yusuf Karamanli decided that he was tired of fighting.
 The basic settlement amounted to an end to hostilities and a prisoner exchange.
-The US kicked in a $60,000 ransom even though it had in the barest sense “won” the war, because more Americans than Tripolitanians were released in that exchange.
-There was nothing in the settlement about ending Barbary piracy or protecting American ships from it, which is why the FirstBarbary War was eventually followed by the Second Barbary War in 1815.
+The US kicked in a $60,000 ransom even though it had in the barest sense “won” the war, because more Americans than Tripolitanians were released in that exchange and Yusuf insisted on making up the difference in cash.
+There was nothing in the settlement about ending Barbary piracy or protecting American ships from it, which is why the First Barbary War was eventually followed by the Second Barbary War in 1815.
 That war was another American victory, and coupled with actions taken by Britain and the Netherlands helped more or less end piracy in the Mediterranean.

 As for Decatur, the operation to scuttle Philadelphia won him fame throughout Europe as well as back home in America, and may (I stress may) have been praised by no less an authority on naval warfare than British admiral Horatio Nelson.
 Decatur went on to command larger vessels, and was eventually promoted to captain, and then commodore, in time for the War of 1812.
 He served ably in that conflict until he was captured by the British navy and imprisoned in Bermuda from January 1815 through the end of the war.
 After the war he received the Congressional Gold Medal for his service.